U.S. LNG export plants to ramp up natgas use as Gulf Coast fog clears

 (Reuters) - Natural gas flows to U.S. liquefied natural gas export terminals were expected to increase in coming days after collapsing to their lowest level in almost a year as fog clears along the Gulf Coast, according to analysts and data from Refinitiv.

-Analysts said the drop was due to a combination of maintenance work at the LNG terminals and the pipelines feeding them, and fog, which forced several vessels to drop anchor in the Gulf of Mexico.
+Analysts said the drop was due to maintenance work at the LNG terminals and the pipelines feeding them, and fog, which forced several vessels to drop anchor in the Gulf of Mexico.

 Now that the fog is clearing, the tankers are starting to move, according to Refinitiv’s shipping data.